Extracting representations of cognition across neuroimaging studies improves brain decoding: Results

 \subsection{Impact of multi-study modeling on classification maps}

-To better describe how multi-study training and layered representations improve decoding performance, we compare classification maps obtained using our model to standard decoder maps in \autoref{fig:nature_classifs}.
-Those are natural to obtain, as our model remains a linear classifier from voxels to classes.
+To better understand how multi-study training and layered representations improve decoding performance, we compare classification maps obtained using our model to standard decoder maps in \autoref{fig:nature_classifs}.
 For contrasts with significant accuracy gains, the classification maps are less noisy and more focal.
-They single out determinant regions more clearly, \eg the fusiform face area (\acs{FFA}, row 1) in classification maps for the face-vs-house contrast, or the left motor cortex in maps (row 2) predicting pumping action in \acs{BART} tasks\autocite{schonberg2012decreasing}.
+They single out determinant regions more clearly, \eg the fusiform face area (\acs{FFA}, row 1) in classification maps for the face-vs-house contrast, or the left motor cortex in maps (row 2) predicting pumping action in \acs{BART} tasks~\cite{schonberg2012decreasing}.
 The language network is typically better delineated by our model (row 3), and so is the posterior insula in music-related contrasts (row 4).
-These improvements are due to two aspects: First, projecting onto a lower dimension subspace has a denoising effects on contrast maps, that is already at play when projecting onto simple resting-state functional networks.
-Second, using multi-study task-optimized networks contributes to finding sharper images.
-Our method slightly decreases performance for a small fraction of contrasts, such as maps associated with vertical checkerboard (row 5), a condition well localized and easy to decode.
-Our model renders them more distributed, an unfortunate consequence of multi-study modeling.
+These improvements are due to two aspects: First, projecting onto a lower dimension subspace has a denoising effect on contrast maps, that is already at play when projecting onto simple resting-state functional networks.
+Second, multi-study training finds more scattered classification maps, as these combine complex MSTONs, learned on a large set of brain images.
+Our method slightly decreases performance for a small fraction of contrasts, such as maps associated with vertical checkerboard (row 5), a condition well localized and easy to decode from the original data.
+Our model renders them too much distributed, an unfortunate consequence of multi-study modeling.

-We also compare the correlation between the 545 classification maps obtained using a multi-study decoder and using simple functional networks decoders (Supplementary \autoref{fig:nature_dendro}).
-Classification maps learned using task-optimized networks are more correlated on average, and hierarchical clustering reveals a sharper correlation structure.
-This structure is a consequence of information transfer between decoding tasks, and partly explains the increase in decoding accuracy.
-We can also plot the transformation of input contrast maps defined by the projection on task-optimized networks (Supplementary \autoref{fig:nature_classifs_proj}).
-Projected data are more focal, \ie spatial variations that are unlikely to be related to cognition are smoothed.
-This offers a new angle on the quantitative results (\autoref{fig:nature_quantitative}), as this smoothing allows decoders to generalize better across subjects than when classifying raw input directly.
+We also compare original input contrast maps to their transformation by the projection on task-optimized networks (\autoref{fig:nature_classifs_proj} in \nameref{S1B_appendix} ).
+Projected data are more focal, i.e. spatial variations that are unlikely to be related to cognition are smoothed.
+This offers a new angle on the quantitative results (\autoref{fig:nature_quantitative}): brain activity expressed as the activation of these networks captures better cognition and allows decoders to generalize better across subjects than when classifying raw input directly.